 You should try and use hot water if you can, as otherwise it will take a long time for the cold water to warm up enough to condense on your meat.

 Some barbecue fanatics like to add other things such as apple juice, apple cider vinegar, apple cider, beer, or other different liquids to their water pans too.
-However, it’s important to remember that the whole point of a water pan isn’t to flavor the meat – that’s what the smoking is for!
+However, it’s important to remember that the whole point of a water pan isn’t to flavor your beef or pork ribs – that’s what the smoking is for!

 So while these different liquids will smell nice when you’re smoking your meat, they likely won’t affect the overall flavor of the ribs themselves.
 If you do want them to flavor your meat, you should instead use a spray bottle every couple of hours to add it to the ribs.

 In short, we think a smoker does need a water pan, yes.
 As we’ve detailed more above, a water pan can help to regulate the temperature, as well as improve the smoking process.
 A water pan can also keep your ribs beautifully moist.